rcghpge/lnos/docs/README.md

 ## Credits

-Inspired by Professor Bakker’s and UTA LUG NUTS Community of a vision for a UTA-specific distro.
+Inspired by Professor Bakker’s and UTA LUGNUTS Community of a vision for a UTA-specific distro.

 Built on the amazing work of the [Arch Linux community](htttps://archlinux.org).
 Install Files look beautiful from the wonderful tool: [GUM](https://github.com/charmbracelet/gum?tab=readme-ov-file)